Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Different combined oral contraceptives (COCs) have different risks of venous thromboembolism, but the same unsafe use.

-COCs with levonorgestrel or norethisterone (called second generation) should be the drugs of choice, as recommended by the national contraceptive guidelines in the Netherlands, Belgium, Denmark, Norway and the United Kingdom.
-Other European countries do not have such guidelines, but they are badly needed.
+COCs with levonorgestrel or norethisterone (so-called second generation) should be the drugs of choice, as recommended by national contraceptive guidelines in the Netherlands, Belgium, Denmark, Norway and the UK.
+Other European countries do not have such guidelines, but they are urgently needed.

-For women with a history of venous thromboembolism and / or with known defects in the blood coagulation system, the use of COCs and other contraceptive drugs with ethinyl estradiol is contraindicated.
-On the other hand, the risk of venous thromboembolism during pregnancy and the puerperium is much higher.
+In women with a history of venous thromboembolism and/or known coagulation defects, the use of COCs and other contraceptives containing ethinyl estradiol is contraindicated.
+On the other hand, the risk of venous thromboembolism during pregnancy and the postpartum period is much higher.
 For this reason, such women should be offered adequate contraception.

-There is no reason to abstain from hormonal contraception in young women with thrombophilia.
-Pure progesterone drugs are safe in relation to the risk of venous thromboembolism.
+There is no reason to withhold hormonal contraception in young patients with thrombophilia.
+Pure progesterone preparations are safe with respect to the risk of venous thromboembolism.

-The risk of venous thromboembolism among those using drospirenone-containing oral contraceptives
+Risk of venous thromboembolism among users of drospirenone-containing oral contraceptives

 American College of Obstetricians and Gynecologists